maximilianschmitt/req-flash/README.md

 req-flash
 =========

-Unopinionated middleware for creating flash messages of all types for Express apps
+Unopinionated middleware for creating flash messages of all types for Express apps.

 ## Usage